ttkorhonen/e3pages/docs/kb/training/workbook/9_other_deps.md

 ```

 :::{note}
-The database inflation is performed by `make db`, which is a dependency of the
+The database inflation is performed by `make db_internal`, which is a dependency of the
 `install` target.
 So to inflate the `.substitutions` file you can simply run
-`make db`.
+`make db_internal`.
 :::

 As in other situations, we need to tell the build system where to look for